-- Pre-tax Premium Any employee who contributes to the cost of a HWS- sponsored health, dental and/or vision insurance plans will have their contribution deducted from their pay on a pre-tax basis, tax law permitting.
+- Pre-tax Premium Any administrative employee who contributes to the cost of a Colleges' sponsored health, dental and/or vision insurance plans will have their contribution deducted from their pay on a pre-tax basis, tax law permitting.
 These deductions will be automatic and begin upon enrollment or the date an administrative employee contribution is required.
-Employees who wish to contribute on an after-tax basis must contact the Office of Human Resources and complete paperwork. - Health Spending Account The IRS sets an annual maximum that can be contributed to this account to reimburse eligible health care expenses not covered by other insurance policies sponsored by the Colleges.
-Expenses like optical care, dental care, routine physicals, plan deductible and copayments are examples of items that may be reimbursed.
+Administrative employees who wish to contribute on an after-tax basis must contact the Office of Human Resources and complete paperwork. - Health Spending Account Up to an annual maximum of \$3,050 can be contributed to this account to reimburse eligible health care expenses not covered by other insurance policies sponsored by the Colleges.
+Expenses like optical care, dental care, routine physicals, plan deductible and co-payments are examples of items that may be reimbursed.
 Expenses which are not covered by a spouse's policy are also eligible to be covered by this account.
 The Health Spending Account requires an annual election during the open enrollment period. - Dependent Care Spending Account Up to an annual maximum of \$2,500 if single or \$5,000 if married or filing jointly, can be contributed to this account to reimburse eligible dependent care expenses.
 Expenses for dependent children (up to age 13) or for older, disabled dependents can be covered under this plan provided the dependent is claimed as a dependent for tax purposes and the expense is necessary for the administrative employee or spouse to work.
 The Dependent Care Spending Account requires an annual election during the open enrollment period.

 Participants are encouraged to exhaust spending account balances.
 Services or purchases should be rendered by December 31st of each year.
-If a participant does not spend all FSA funds, there is a grace period until March 15th to incur expenses (for Health Care FSA only).
-Claims for these reimbursements must be submitted to the FSA vendor, Lifetime Benefit Solutions, by June 15th each year.
+In the event that a participant does not spend all FSA funds, there is a grace period of 75 days following the plan year to incur expenses (for medical FSA only).
+Claims for reimbursements for FSA accounts must be submitted to Flexible Benefit Systems by June 15th each year.